-Strategic Business Alliance Tuition Grant
+Strategic Business Partnership Tuition Grant

-A 20% net tuition grant (after other scholarships and grants are applied) is offered to all eligible employees of our Strategic Business Alliance partners and their dependents.
-This grant is applicable to all newly admitted Cleary University undergraduate, graduate, certificate, and review programs taken for academic credit, and for subsequent enrollment by these students is contingent upon their continued eligibility with the Alliance Partner company.
+A 20% net tuition grant (after other scholarships and grants are applied) is offered to all eligible employees of our Strategic Business partners and their dependents.
+This grant is applicable to all newly admitted Cleary University undergraduate, graduate, for credit certificates, and review programs taken for academic credit, and for subsequent enrollment by these students is contingent upon their continued eligibility with the partnering organization.